Skype Can't Fix a Nasty Security Bug Without a Massive Code Rewrite - Slashdot

 Re: Linux not vulnerable (Score:2)

-Linux is MORE vulnerable (Score:1)
+Linux is MORE vulnerable (Score:2, Funny)

 Just look at the stats.
 Failing Linux has had hundreds of CVE's in just the last year with a lot more and worse severities than all the current versions of amazing Windows *combined*.
 If you want to trust your computer to be secure, you are better off with Windows than littul linux.
 It's a simple fact, easily proven, but completely politically incorrect to say here which is everyone knows it is true.

-Re: Linux is MORE vulnerable (Score:3, Funny)
+Re: Linux is MORE vulnerable (Score:4, Funny)

 I miss the days when every hacker under the sun would regularily release 0days for free that let you infect windows machines just by sending a skype message.
 Now you got to pay